fastoch/JavaScript/Bun.md

 # Introduction

-Welcome this Bun crash course.
+Welcome to this Bun crash course.
 Bun is a cutting-edge toolkit designed to supercharge your JavaScript and TypeScript applications.

 With its lightning-fast startup times, built-in support for TypeScript and JSX, and a range of powerful